cube3power/atsd/rule-engine/email.md

 ### Header and Footer

-The header and footer can be enabled in the [email client](../administration/setting-up-email-client.md) settings and apply to all messages.
-These parts do not support any placeholders.
+The header and footer can be specified in both plain text and HTML format in the [email client](../administration/setting-up-email-client.md) settings and apply to all messages.

+The header and footer do **not** support any placeholders.

 ```html
 <p style="color: #8db600; font-weight: bold; margin: 0px; padding: 0px;">Classification: UNCLASSIFIED</p>